LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 267

-distribute the object code for the work under the terms of Section 6.
+distribute the x code for the work under the terms of Section 6.

 268